rl1987/trickster.dev/tricksterblog/content/post/jq-tool-and-language-for-json-processing.md

 Shopify store with little to no HTML page scraping.
 Since the response data format is JSON, we can use jq to extract the interesting parts.
 We will still need something else to implement the remaining parts of API scraping code.
-In this can we will use Bash scripting language.
+In this case we will use Bash scripting language.

 WRITEME: simple API scraping example